Egerton Leigh (priest)

-Dr Egerton Leigh, FSA (1702 - 5 February 1760) was an 18th-century Anglican clergyman and landowner in North West England.
+Dr Egerton Leigh, FSA (1702 – 5 February 1760) was an 18th-century Anglican clergyman and landowner in North West England.

 He was Archdeacon of Salop from 1741 until 1760.
 His family were landed gentry owning states in Cheshire, being principally seated at West Hall, High Legh.

 Family

-Background

 A scion of the ancient Cheshire gentry family of Leigh, one junior branch of which were the Leighs of Stoneleigh, he was the eldest son of the Revd Peter Leigh by his wife Elizabeth, only daughter of the Hon.
 Thomas Egerton (son of John Egerton, 2nd Earl of Bridgewater).

 Leigh inherited the ancestral seat of West Hall together with the lordship of the manor of High Legh and the advowson of the 1st mediety of Lymm, as well as various other family estates in Cheshire.

 Life

 Educated at St John's College, Cambridge (LLB 1728, LLD 1743), Leigh served variously as Rector of Lymm; Rector of Myddle, Shropshire; Archdeacon of Salop; Prebendary of Bullinghope alias Bullingham Magna, Herefordshire; Canon of Hereford; Master of St Katherine's Hospital, Ledbury; and Vicar of Upton Bishop, Herefordshire.

 A noted Cheshire antiquary, Leigh was a friend of the poet John Byrom.